Lard123/Agora/README.txt

 SOURCES OF INFORMATION
 ----------------------
 Since we found promise in developing with Swift, the latest iOS programming language, and had not used the language extensively in the past, we needed to view some tutorials and access the internet for guidance.
 For assistance on the newly designed language, we referred to a tutorial made by Udemy.
 Udemy assisted us in setting up the workflow for the application, as well as certain differences in syntax.
-Beyond Udemy, we used Stack Overflow’s free public forums to aid us in errors we had.
-Extensive iOS development online websites, such as Ray Wenderlich and Brian Advent’s YouTube channel, were used when we needed to learn a new concept on iOS, such as playing a video in the background.
+Beyond Udemy, we used Stack Overflow's free public forums to aid us in errors we had.
+Extensive iOS development online websites, such as Ray Wenderlich and Brian Advent's YouTube channel, were used when we needed to learn a new concept on iOS, such as playing a video in the background.

 COPYRIGHT NOTATIONS
 -------------------
-The following GitHub open-source projects were used:
+The following open-source frameworks were used:
 ∑      Carthage (https://github.com/Carthage/Carthage) was used for managing dependencies.
 ∑      SwiftGif (https://github.com/bahlo/SwiftGif) was used to play animated GIFs within the app.
 ∑      ImagePicker (https://github.com/hyperoslo/ImagePicker) was used to display an elegant camera in the app.
-∑      TPKeyboardAvoiding (https://github.com/michaeltyson/TPKeyboardAvoiding) to make sure that the keyboard doesn’t cover any information field.
+∑      TPKeyboardAvoiding (https://github.com/michaeltyson/TPKeyboardAvoiding) to make sure that the keyboard does not cover any information field.
 ∑      SwiftMessages (https://github.com/SwiftKickMobile/SwiftMessages) was used to display beautiful alerts.

 The following SDKs (Sofware Development Kit) were used: